FabricioHein/FabricioHein/README.md

 - 🚀
 - ⚡
-- 💻 My stack: HTML, CSS e JavaScript.
+- 💻 My stack: HTML, CSS, JavaScript and Ruby On Rails.
-- 📘 Learning: ReactJS, Node.js, Ruby On Rails.
+- 📘 Learning: ReactJS, Node.js, Ruby On Rails, Flutter and Dart.
 - 💬 About me: I like coffee, cryptocurrencies and learning new things
 - 📫 fabricio.hein@live.com